Michele L. JacksonOf Counsel

 Ms. Jackson earned her Juris Doctor from Indiana University School of Law, Indianapolis in 2000.
 During law school, she earned the distinctions of President of the International Law Society, International Human Rights Law Program and Student Government Representative.
 She graduated with a double major and honors from Anderson University in 1997.
 She is a member of the Indianapolis Bar Association and the American Bar Association.
 For four years (2010-2013), Ms. Jackson was named a Rising Star by Super Lawyers Magazine, an honor for attorneys under 40 that lists her as one of the top up-and-coming attorneys in Indiana.
 In 2012, Ms. Jackson was given the Congressional Angels in Adoption award for her outstanding advocacy of adoption.
 Recently, Ms. Jackson received the Indianapolis Business Journal’s Forty Under 40 award.
 The award recognizes professionals younger than 40 years of age for service in their jobs and in the community.
 Ms. Jackson was also selected as a finalist for the 2013 Indy's Best and Brightest award created by Junior Achievement.

-In addition to her legal practice, Ms. Jackson was an Adjunct Law Professor at the IU School of Law, Indianapolis since from 2005-2010, where she taught classes on International Comparative Family Law and International Organizations Law.
+In addition to her legal practice, Ms. Jackson was an Adjunct Law Professor at the Indiana University Robert H. McKinney School of Law from 2005 to 2010, where she taught classes on International Comparative Family Law and International Organizations Law.
 She has also directed seminars and conferences as well as Continuing Legal Education classes on topics such as Adoption Law and Assisted Reproductive Law (Surrogacy).
-A frequent speaker, Ms. Jackson has addressed audiences in Indiana, nationally and internationally.
+A frequent speaker, Ms. Jackson has addressed audiences in Indiana, nationally, and internationally.
 Her articles on subjects such as adoption, child labor, sexual exploitation, and the plight of orphans, have been featured in numerous print and online publications.